 Gad was raised and educated in Bat-Yam, where he studied at the public elementary school until 7th grade, when he transferred to the “Bnei Akiva” yeshiva.
 He loved to study Torah, Talmud, Jewish philosophy and Judaism.
 His colleagues spoke of Gad as an idealist and a lover of mankind firmly guided by his principles.

-Gad joined the youth organization Bnei Akiva and was an avid activist.
+Gad joined the youth movement Bnei Akiva and was an avid activist.
 Shortly after joining, he began instructing younger members at his local branch in Bat-Yam.
 He saw it as his mission to pass on the principles that guided his life.
 After school he continued his Torah studies at Or Etzion, where he studied with great enthusiasm and had a special rapport with the head of the yeshiva.
-In his spare time, Gad did volunteer work with sick and disabled children.
+In his spare time, Gad volunteered with sick and disabled children.

-Gad applied for the commanders’ course and upon graduation, was promoted to Sergeant 1st Class.
+Gad applied for the commanders course and upon graduation, was promoted to Sgt.
+First Class.
 While in service Gad continued to study Torah and spent his free days from the army doing volunteer work.

-Gad spent the eve of Passover in 2002 with his family, but the very next day he was called back to his unit following the Park Hotel Bombing in Netanya.
-Thus began Operation “Defensive Shield”, the Israeli response to the Second Intifada.
-By the second day of Passover Gad was already deeply entrenched in combat in Jenin, when another officer was hit by enemy fire.
+Gad spent the eve of Passover in 2002 with his family, but the very next day was called back to his unit following the Park Hotel Bombing in Netanya.
+Thus began Operation “Defensive Shield,” the Israeli response to the Second Intifada.
+By the second day of Passover Gad was already deeply entrenched in combat in Jenin, when a fellow officer was hit by enemy fire.
 Gad rushed to evacuate the injured officer, but came under fire himself and died from his wounds.
 He was 23 at the time of his passing.
-Gad was posthumously decorated with a medal for his exemplary display of camaraderie, courage and the bravery to risk his own life for others’.
+Gad was posthumously decorated with a medal for his exemplary display of camaraderie, courage and the bravery to risk his own life for others.

-Sergeant 1st Class Gad Isaac Ezra was laid to rest in the military cemetery of Holon and is survived by his parents, four brothers and sisters, and his girlfriend Galit.
+Sgt.
+First Class Gad Isaac Ezra was laid to rest in the military cemetery of Holon and is survived by his parents, four brothers and sisters and his girlfriend Galit.

 During the 1st Lebanon War Eyal was assigned as a communications officer in an armored battalion.
 On June 9, 1982 the armored personnel carrier Eyal was riding in came under enemy fire near the village of Ain al-Hilweh.
 Eyal was lightly injured but refused to evacuate so he could come to the help of his more severely injured friends.
 In the course of the battle he was injured again and subsequently died during his evacuation.
 He was 21 at the time of his passing.